How to Fix Audio Renderer Error on YouTube

 6. Reinstall Your Audio Driver

-In case, Windows doesn’t find any compatible updates for your driver or the issue still shows up even after updating, one final driver-related solution is to reinstall it.
+If Windows doesn’t find any compatible updates for your driver, or the issue persists even after updating, one final driver-related solution is to reinstall it.
 Since Windows automatically handles driver installation when you plug in a device, all you need to do is uninstall the driver.
 Windows will reinstall it, ideally providing a more stable and issue-free version this time.

-Uninstalling your audio driver also follows pretty much the same steps as the above driver troubleshooting.
-Simply, select the Uninstall device option and once you confirm your action, the driver will be uninstalled right away.
+Uninstalling your audio driver follows nearly the same steps as the above driver troubleshooting.
+Simply select the Uninstall device option, and once you confirm your action, the driver will be uninstalled right away.
 To install it back, restart your computer and Windows will automatically install it.

 7. Run the Audio Troubleshooter

 Windows comes with built-in troubleshooting utilities that help you solve minor issues related to different aspects of your system.
-Since the issue is related to audio, the audio troubleshooter can help you pinpoint the main cause and give you suitable solutions.
+Since the issue is related to audio, the audio troubleshooter can help you pinpoint the main cause and offer suitable solutions.
 Here’s how to run the Audio Troubleshooter:

-- Open up the Windows Search bar and search for “Troubleshooting settings“.
+- Open the Windows Search bar and search for “Troubleshooting settings“.

-- From here, click on the Additional troubleshooter option to get a list of all the different aspects Windows can help you with.
+- From here, click on the Additional troubleshooter option to see a list of all the different aspects Windows can help you with.

 - Under the Get up and running tab, click on the Playing Audio option and select the Run the troubleshooter button.

-- The audio troubleshooter should start running and should give you underlying issues if there are any along with what you can do to fix them.
+- The audio troubleshooter should start running and should identify any underlying issues, along with solutions to resolve them.

 8. Disable Audio Enhancements

-Another audio-related settings to disable are the Audio Enhancements.
+Another audio-related setting to disable is the Audio Enhancements.
 Although audio enhancements aim to improve your sound quality, they can also cause issues with your audio devices.
-So just to be on the safe side, we recommend turning the feature off.
+To be on the safe side, we recommend turning the feature off.
 Here’s how that’s done:

-- Open up the Windows Search bar and search for Sound Settings.
+- Open the Windows Search bar and search for Sound Settings.

 - From here, click on Device properties.